top of page

 Outfitting Your Toolbox to Treat Speech Sound Disorders

-Methodologies designed to treat CAS, such as Dynamic Temporal and Tactile Cueing (DTTC), Rapid Syllable Transition Treatment (ReST) and Speech Motor Chaining, are based on the principles of motor learning (PML) and incorporate multisensory cueing, as well as address the core deficits in CAS, including prosody.
-A solid grasp of the principles of motor learning and multisensory cueing is essential to effectively implement CAS treatment methods.
-However, utilizing these skills can also elevate the treatment of other speech sound disorders.
+There are a number of evidence-based treatment methods designed to treat speech sound disorders, including those for phonological disorders and childhood apraxia of speech (CAS), respectively.
+While it is crucial to use a treatment approach that is designed to treat the core deficit of a child's speech sound disorder, a solid grasp of the principles of motor learning (PML) and multisensory cueing can elevate the treatment of speech sound disorders, regardless of the method being implemented.
 Let's dive into why using PML and integrating multiple senses can be a game-changer in therapy for speech sound disorders.
 Read my full guest post on the Bjorem Speech blog here.

 Recent Posts